 Is Vegan Food More Expensive?

 Plant foods are some of the most inexpensive foods in the world (rice, beans, legumes, bananas, etc.).
-Adapting to a whole-foods way of eating – opposed to a diet rich in processed foods – will no doubt result in savings.
+Many cultures eat this way, and adapting to a whole-foods way of eating – opposed to a diet rich in processed foods – will no doubt result in savings.

-Eat seasonally and focus on purchasing dry bulk items that you can prepare from scratch rather than precooked or prepackaged items (did you know you pay a premium for the package wrapped around processed foods?).
-Buy frozen produce and opt for canned beans as a main protein source.
+• Focus on purchasing dry bulk items that you can prepare from scratch rather than precooked or prepackaged items (pre-package wrapped around processed foods come at a premium price).

 Stay In Touch

-If you haven’t done so yet, be sure to sign up for the free Newsletter, where you’ll get the newest recipes, tips, and other delicious updates directly to your inbox.
-Or catch me on Instagram or Facebook.
+If you haven’t done so yet, be sure to sign up for the free Newsletter where you’ll get the newest recipes, tips, and other delicious updates directly to your inbox.
+Or catch me on Instagram, Pinterest, or Facebook.

 Thank you for stopping by, may you and all that surrounds you be healthy & well!